 Are you a veteran who was injured during your military service?
-You may be entitled to disability compensation.
-Veteran benefits are usually provided by the Department of Veterans Affairs (VA).
+You may be entitled to disability compensation if your medical condition is considered to be service-connected.
+Disability compensation for veterans is provided by the Department of Veterans Affairs (VA).

 VA Rating Schedule

 The VA has a disability guide called the Schedule for Rating Disabilities.
-This schedule is used to help evaluate and assess the severity of a disability.
-It contains a very long list of medical conditions.
-The schedule consists of more than 700 diagnostic codes that are organized under a variety of body systems.
+This schedule is used to help evaluate and assess the severity of hundreds of different medical conditions, grouped under different body systems.
 Examples of body systems include:

 Combining VA Disability Ratings